antonbezr/Spotify-QuickTime-Player-Recording/README.md

 # Spotify QuickTime Player Recording

-This AppleScript script allows the user to record/download songs from Spotify on any Mac OS device using QuickTime Player.
+This AppleScript script allows the user to record songs from Spotify on any Mac OS device using QuickTime Player.

 Dependencies for this script:
 * Soundflower - https://github.com/mattingalls/Soundflower